-- 1. Community uses shall be accommodated in a more compact, urban form in accordance with Policy 3.1.7(4) of the Part 1 Plan; accordingly, Policy 4.1.1(4)(b) does not apply to lands within the Bernard KDA. - 2.
-Community uses shall be encouraged to co-locate on a site or within a building.
+- Community uses shall be accommodated in a more compact, urban form in accordance with Policy 3.1.7(4) of the Part 1 Plan; accordingly, Policies 4.1.1(4-7) do not apply to lands within the Bernard KDA. - 2.
+Community uses shall be encouraged to colocate on a site or within a building.

-12.2.7 Housing
+12.2.6 Housing

-- 1. A minimum of 35 per cent of new housing units within the Bernard KDA shall be affordable. - 2.
+- 1. A minimum of 35 per cent of new dwelling units within the Bernard KDA shall be affordable in order to realize the City and Region's affordable housing targets, and to provide housing that is responsive to the needs of the City's residents. - 2.
 Affordable housing shall comprise a mix and range of types, lot sizes, unit sizes, functions, and tenures to provide opportunity for all household types including larger families, seniors and residents with special needs. - 3.
 Medium density residential or high density residential development on a site shall demonstrate how the minimum 35 per cent affordable housing target is met or exceeded over the long term on the site. - 4.
 High density residential development on a site shall provide a minimum of 5 per cent of units that contain 3 or more bedrooms. - 5.
 New rental accommodation will be promoted.